gvwilson/sensibleadventures/maddy-roo/outline.md

     -   The little cleaner bot drives under the front of one of the oncoming bots and wedges itself
 -   She runs back toward the bunker they entered through
     -   More alarms
-    -   Patience speaks to her through the speakers saying it was a miscalculation for her to return
+    -   Patient speaks to her through the speakers saying it was a miscalculation for her to return
--   Patience's voice behind her: "This is highly irregular."
+-   Patient's voice behind her: "This is highly irregular."
     -   It is there with service bots
     -   A noise outside: Crusher and Lasercase have blocked her escape
--   Patience gloats
+-   Patient gloats
     -   "This is why your are inferior.
 You do not think ahead because you do not think.
 This world will be ours!"
     -   "Ah ha ha ha.
 Ah ha ha ha."
 It actually says that.
 -   Maddy: "Not today."